Morning made better

 • Instead of drinking 2 glasses of wine five days out of the week, reduce it to 1 glass of wine

-The examples listed above are all things we can do to improve our diet and reduce the risk of developing high blood pressure.
+The above examples are all things we can do to improve our diet and reduce the risk of developing high blood pressure.
 It’s important to remember that reducing sodium in our diet is huge, but so are the other risk factors mentioned above.

-Contrary to popular belief, the bulk of sodium that we consume comes from packaged, processed and restaurant foods, not the salt shaker itself.
-About 70% of the sodium we consume comes from what we buy in the grocery store and in restaurants.
+Contrary to popular belief, the bulk of sodium we consume comes from packaged, processed and restaurant foods, not the salt shaker itself.
+About 70% of the sodium we consume comes from what we buy in grocery stores and restaurants.

 Use nutrient claims on packages to start reducing the amount of sodium in your diet.